Updated July 27, 2024

 I was pleased with both Optus and Vodafone.
 Both make buying a SIM card in Australia easy for travellers.
 The features were clearly outlined on the websites, and in the information pamphlets at the airport kiosks.
 Both recognize that passengers arrive at irregular hours, and have staff available to meet incoming flights.
 Set up is efficient and activation is immediate.

-Heading to New Zealand, Europe, or the USA?
+Heading to Europe, or the USA?
 If so, you might be interested in

 SaveSave